-- They Say, I Say: Moves that Matter in Academic Writing with readings, 2nd ed., Graff, Birkenstein, and Durst, W.W.
-Norton & Co., 2012 - Rules for Writers, 7th ed., Hacker and Sommers, Bedford St. Martin's, 2012 - 3 copies of each essay draft to share with peer partners and Jane - A pocket or file folder for final draft portfolios (Just a plain paper folder is all you need.
-The plastic ones are more expensive and too bulky.) - Two examination books for the final exam (" green" or "blue" books)
+• They Say, I Say: Moves that Matter in Academic Writing, 3rd ed., Graff and Birkenstein, W.W.
+Norton & Co., 2014

+- The Little Seagull Handbook with exercises, Bullock, Broday, and Weinberg, W.W.
+Norton & Co., 2014 - 3 copies of each essay draft to share with peer partners and Jane (the college charges 10 cents per page to photocopy) - A pocket or file folder for final draft portfolios (Just a plain paper folder is all you need.
+The plastic ones are more expensive and too bulky.) - Two examination books for the final exam ("green" books)